at-cg/PanAligner/README.md

 * Extend minichain to support Graph generation. -->

 ## <a name="credit"></a>Credits
-Minicycle utilizes code base of [Minichain][minichain], which is released under MIT License.
+PanAligner utilizes code base of [Minichain][minichain], which is released under MIT License.
 Reference: [Sequence to graph alignment using gap-sensitive co-linear chaining.][paper]

 [gwfa]: https://arxiv.org/abs/2206.13574